Imranhossain7/redux-api/README.md

 # Getting Started with Create React App

 In this project posts with their comments are fetched from API and shown.
 Dashboard , posts and single post are the pages to display.
 Redux is used for the state management and for routing react-router v6 is used.

+After completing with redux the application is converted to use redux-toolkit.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts